 What does it take to get an employee’s full attention and best performance?

-They’ll go to their respective houses of worship, or places where they do their religious activities, or their book clubs.
+They’ll go to their respective houses of worship or places where they do their religious activities or book clubs.
 Then they’ll go to work.
-Work becomes a necessary evil; a way to make money to survive.
+Work becomes a necessary evil, a way to make money to survive.
 Their faith seems irrelevant to their daily work.
-They’ll long for the day when they can quit work and start living in accordance with their core beliefs all the time.
+They’ll long for the day when they can quit work and start living following their core beliefs all the time.

 But when people are permitted to make those connections, you will see a tremendous amount of new energy and commitment.
 The sense of “When I run, I feel God’s pleasure!” begins to characterize their work.